Documentation / Continuously run your tests

 Continuously run your tests

-Configuration in Git (our example setup) #
+Configuration in Git (our example setup)

-You can checkout our setup at https://github.com/sitespeedio/dashboard.sitespeed.io.
+You can check out our setup at https://github.com/sitespeedio/dashboard.sitespeed.io.

 The structure looks like this: